Squeezing: from numerical to conceptual problems: Imperfections and Open Problems

 .
-In all our calculations we considered the pure particle states, evolving in a slowly changing external fields, without taking corrections for the traces of matter in the ion traps or in the solenoids.
+In all our calculations we considered the pure particle states, evolving in a slowly changing external fields, without taking corrections for traces of matter in the ion traps or in the solenoids.
 So, how perfect must be the trap vacuum, to realize indeed our squeezing operations?
 Moreover, we have neglected the possible direct packet reflection from or absorption by the walls of the laboratory.
-So, how large must be the ion trap or the solenoid to make any of these corrections insignificant?
-We note only that in case of possible particle absorption by a surface, the problem indeed leads to the fundamental question of "time operator" which persists without a truly convincing solution even in case of the flat surfaces.
+So, how large must be the ion trap or the solenoid to make any of these troubles insignificant?
+Moreover, in case of possible particle absorption by a surface, the problem indeed leads to the fundamental question of the `time operator' which persists without a truly convincing solution even in case of flat surfaces.
 We can hope only that for the traps wide enough, our {\em soft operations} bring something of interest to the quantum control theory.
-We also did not consider the variety of unavoidable modifications described by the dissipative mechanisms of Lindblad \cite{lindblad76,gisin92,gisin99}.
-Be all this be avoided, some other controversial aspects remain to be discussed.
+We also did not consider the variety of hypothetical modifications described by the dissipative mechanisms of Lindblad, Gisin and Percival \cite{lindblad76,gisin92,gisin99}.
+Be all this open problems, some other controversial aspects remain to be discussed.

-\section{The fundamental aspects 'in little'}
+\section{The Fundamental Aspects in Little}

-What is still missing is a kind of {\em what if story}.
-The problem arises, whether the existing difficulties to achieve the squeezing are purely technical or they mean some fundamental barrier?
-If no barrier exists, and the operations can be indeed performed (or at least approximated), the consequences could be worth attention.
+In spite of imperfections, we feel attracted into a kind of {\em what if story}.
+The problem is, whether the existing difficulties to achieve the squeezing are purely technical or they mean some fundamental barrier?
+If no barrier exists, and the operations can be indeed performed (or at least approximated), the implications could be of some deeper interest.